-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At USU, approximately 28% of students took out student loans averaging $5,999 a year.
-That adds up to $23,996 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At USU, approximately 29% of students took out student loans averaging $6,288 a year.
+That adds up to $25,152 over four years for those students.

-How Much Money Do USU Graduates Make?students who graduate with a bachelor's degree from USU make about $43,200 a year during their first few years of employment after graduation.
-This is right on par with the average college graduate's salary of $40,800 per year.
+How Much Money Do USU Graduates Make?bachelor's degree recipients from USU make around $43,200 per year during the early years of their employment.
+This is right on par with the average college graduate's salary of $39,802 per year.
 Also, graduates in your major field may make more.

 Location of Utah State University

 Utah State University Majorsstudents from 103 majors graduated from Utah State University.
 Of these students, 5,557 received undergraduate degrees and 920 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.